scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 You shroud a 4x4 area in a consuming darkness, extinguishing mundane light.
-Make a spellcasting roll.
-Attacks, maneuvers, or spell made on targets inside the darkness, or coming from inside the darkness add 1 terrible die to their roll, plus 1 terrible die for every crit rolled in your spellcasting.
+Any creatures inside the darkness or when they enter make a Stamina save against your spellcasting, becoming blind until the end of their next turn on fail.
+If a creature is maintaining a _Light_ spell inside the darkness they must make a spellcasting roll against your spellcasting, ending the spell on fail.

-Add a proficiency die for every level above 3rd.
-In addition, the darkness size increases by 1 (5x5 at 4th lvl, 6x6 at 5th, etc).
+The area of the darkness increases by 2 for every level above 3rd.

 ___